RagnarB83/ash-documentation/docs/setup.rst

 This means that the Python-Julia interface is not completely working.
 Check the following:

 1. Is Julia accessible from the shell?, i.e. does typing *julia* in the shell, launch the Julia interpreter ?
-If not then the PATH to Julia bin dir needs to set: export PATH=/path/to/julia/bin:$PATH See Step 5a-ii.
+If not then the PATH to Julia bin dir needs to set: export PATH=/path/to/julia/bin:$PATH
-2. Something went wrong in the installation of Julia or PyJulia in Step 5a or 5b.
+2. Something went wrong in the installation of Julia or PyJulia.
 Go through these steps again.
-3. Make sure you are using the same Python-conda environment you used when you installed things.
+3. Make sure you are using the same Python environment you used when you installed things.
 4. Set up PyCall for each Julia user environment (this updates ~/.julia dir)